 In 1996, Judge Jackson graduated with a JD, cum laude, from Harvard Law School.
 She also worked as the Harvard Law Review’s supervising editor.
 She graduated from Harvard-Radcliffe College with an AB, magna cum laude, in government in 1992.

 The supreme court is a country’s top court.
 This court can make legal judgements and overturn other courts’ decisions.
 As a result, it is frequently the most powerful court.
-The United States Supreme Court has the authority to make final judgements on laws impacting the entire country.
+The United States Supreme Court can make final judgements on laws impacting the country.
 The United States Supreme Court has nine members, known as “justices.”
 The president appoints these justices, and the US Senate must approve their selection.
 The justices retain their positions for the rest of their lives or until they choose to resign.

 Here are 12 Interesting facts about Ketanji Brown Jackson: